toughIQ/fishnet/README.md

 No, Stockfish is a classical alpha-beta engine.
 The neural network evaluation of Stockfish NNUE works efficiently on CPUs.

+### Why do I need a key?

+The key allows us to trace provided analysis back to your Lichess account.
+You can use a single key to run multiple instances.

+You do not need to request a key (nor our permission) to run private instances.

 ### Is fishnet secure?

 To the best of our knowledge.
 All engine input is carefully validated.